 We are excited to see your interest in applying to the Teaching Residents at Teachers College teacher preparation program!
 Choosing to pursue a career in teaching is an important decision, so as you continue along in the first steps of this process, we encourage you to contact us with any questions that you may have.

-If you would like to learn more about Teaching Residents at Teachers College, we invite you to join us for an evening information session.
+If you would like to learn more about Teaching Residents at Teachers College, we are conducting information sessions in the near future.
 These sessions are opportunities to discuss the program with TR@TC staff and alumni, and to ask questions that you have about the residency experience.
+Upcoming dates for future information sessions to be announced.

 TR@TC2 runs on established cycles that begin in January and end in the June of the following year.
-The TR@TC2 application for the January 2018 cohort is open now and can be accessed through the TC electronic application process.
+The TR@TC2 application for our upcoming 2019 cohort will be open in the near future and can be accessed through the TC electronic application process.
 Please email us at email@example.com if you would like to be added to a mailing list of people who will receive updates regarding applying for the program.

 As you complete the application requirements, be sure to follow the directions carefully and accurately.
-The deadline for submission is November 1, 2017.
+The deadline for submissions will be announced soon.

 Finding applicants who are a good fit for TR@TC2 is a process that we take very seriously.
 Because of this, the final step in our application process will include a two day in-person interview for application finalists only.
-This interview process will take place November 28-29, 2017 (these dates have been updated from previous correspondence).
-We will contact finalists with invitations to participate in this event by November 9, 2017.
+Dates for the interview process will be announced in the near future.
+Once interviewed we will contact finalists with invitations to participate in this event.
 Applicants who are finalists in the admissions process will be asked to be in attendance on both days.
 For invited finalists living outside of the NYC area, we will discuss and organize travel arrangements with you when we reach out with an invitation to participate.

 Take the GRE: Regardless of educational background, if you have not taken the GRE or other nationally-normed exam (such as the MAT, LSAT, etc.) in the last five years, you must complete this requirement.
 If you have taken the GRE in the last five years, these scores may be submitted.
 Your application is not considered complete until your GRE scores have been submitted.